 Both collars and harnesses still prevail today, many not too different in their fundamental design to their ancient versions.
-But the way we live with our dogs in modern times and our knowledge of animal health has evolved, and there are indications that perhaps these ancient tools are not necessarily best choice for many of our pets.
+But the way we live with our dogs in modern times and our knowledge of animal health has evolved, and there are indications that perhaps these ancient tools are not necessarily the best choice for many of our pets.

 Possible health concerns from collars